truemogician/Logitech-GHUB-Key-Combination/README.md

       This is the heart and soul of the framework, a sanctuary for custom handlers.
 For most users, it's like the hidden treasure chest beyond the known map, reserved for special behaviors that venture beyond the usual.
 In most cases, it remains untouched, serving as a secret vault that only a select few dare to explore.
 You'll find more insights into its secrets in the [example](src/example/console-debug.lua).

 + ### **Registration** :pencil:
-  In most cases, your journey will primarily revolve around registrations.
-Here are some of the commonly used methods:
+  In most cases, your journey will primarily revolve around registrations, which involves mostly the following methods.
+There are also other methods available for advanced uses, please refer to the code docs for more information.

   1. #### ***RegisterBind***
       ```lua